Mineral Wells, Texas: Demographics

+According to the 2020 United States census, the city had a population of 14,820 individuals, residing in 4,958 households, and belonging to 3,329 families.
+This represents a decrease of 12.54% compared to the figures reported in the 2000 census.

 Government

 The Texas Department of Criminal Justice (TDCJ) operates the Mineral Wells District Parole Office in Mineral Wells.
 The Corrections Corporation of America (CCA) operated the Mineral Wells Pre-Parole Transfer Facility in the Fort Wolters Industrial Park on behalf of the TDCJ.
 It closed in August 2013.
 The correctional facility, which had been operated by CCA since 1995, is located on the property of the former Fort Wolters in Palo Pinto County and in Mineral Wells.
 It can house up to 2,100 prisoners.
 As of March 2013, its annual payroll was $11.7 million, and it was among the largest employers in Mineral Wells, with about 300 employees.
-On Monday March 4, 2013, the Texas Senate Senate Finance Committee voted 11-4 to close the correctional facility.
+On Monday March 4, 2013, the Texas Senate Senate Finance Committee voted 11–4 to close the correctional facility.
 Mike Allen, the mayor of Mineral Wells, criticized the closure, saying, "We'll lose right at over 300 jobs, and 300 jobs in a community of 17,000 ... is devastating.
 This means a lot to this community."
 John Whitmire, the head of the Texas Senate Criminal Justice Committee, said, "We're sitting on about 12,000 empty [prison] beds, so it just makes good business sense ... that we not operate it, and we take those savings and plow them back into additional public-safety programs."

 The United States Postal Service operates the Mineral Wells Post Office.
 Zip codes are 76067 and 76068.

 Education

-Mineral Wells is served by the Mineral Wells Independent School District, and by the Community Christian School.
+Mineral Wells is served by the Mineral Wells Independent School District and the Community Christian School.

 Weatherford College operates a branch campus on the old Fort Wolters facility.